808thlife/808thlife/README.md

 **Junior Backend Developer**

 Hello!
-I'm Ismail Hojamov, a passionate junior backend developer with 1 year of experience in Python and Vanilla JavaScript.
+I'm Ismail, a passionate junior backend developer with 1 year of experience in Python and Vanilla JavaScript.
 My expertise includes building and maintaining REST APIs, containerizing applications with Docker, and optimizing database performance with Postgres and Redis for caching.

 ## 🛠️ Skills